What is Canine Coronavirus?

 The enteric form of the infection causes signs that are very similar to parvovirus and the respiratory form of canine coronavirus infection causes signs similar to myriads of other respiratory diseases in dogs including the canine flu.

-What is the Treatment of Canine Coronavirus Infection?
+Treatment of Canine Coronavirus in Dogs

 Antibiotics do not treat viral infections.
 However, your veterinarian will likely prescribe suitable antibiotics for your pup to prevent or limit secondary bacterial infections.